shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “So what do you think these boots do?”
 Mudrich said.

-“Well before we test, I need to clean them up first.
+“Well, before we test, I need to clean them up first.
 I don’t even know if we can put them on to find out.”

 “What do you mean?”

 “Well for one, they might be too rusty to slip into.
 There’s also size.
 You have to be sure you have a matching shoe size.
 And the big one: they’re cat boots.”

 “Of course they are.
-You don’t see wolves wearing boots.”
+You don’t see wolves going around wearing boots.”

 “But that means we wolves might not be able to use them.”

 “Well, you can change that, can’t you?
 Make the cat boots into wolf boots?”

-“Well, no, I can’t… unless I adjust the distance between the… and I also change the size of the sole… Yeah, actually!
+“Well, no, I can’t… unless I adjust the distance between the… and I also change the size of the sole… and..
+Yeah, actually!
 I might be able to.”

 “Then do it!
 I want to test them out!”
 Mudrich drooled.